Roosevelt Hotel/Tropicana Bar

 When English actor David Niven was first trying his luck in the entertainment industry, one of the hotel clerks felt sorry for him and allowed him to stay in a small room for free.
 He eventually reached his movie-star dreams and won an Academy Award for Best Actor for the 1958 film Separate Tables.

-Actor Montgomery Clift stayed in Room 928 for three months in 1952 while he was filming “From Here to Eternity.”
-This movie ultimately earned him his third Academy Award nomination for best actor.
-His stay in the hotel is one of the best moments of his life.
+Actor Montgomery Clift stayed in Room 928 for three months in 1952 while filming From Here to Eternity.
+This movie ultimately earned him his third Academy Award nomination for Best Actor.
+His stay at the hotel remains one of the best moments of his life.

-Many celebrity guests have stayed at the hotel, but probably the most popular is Marilyn Monroe.
+Many celebrity guests have stayed at the hotel, but probably the most famous is Marilyn Monroe.
 She lived at the Hollywood Roosevelt Hotel for two years in the 1940s when she started her modeling career.
 Her first professional magazine shoot for a lotion brand took place at the Hollywood Roosevelt’s pool.

 Famous Guests From the Afterlife